dgaydukov/cert-aws/sa/files/sa.md

 So totally - 16GB.
 If you remove A - only 4GB would be removed, cause 6 is still used by others.
 If you remove B - nothing would be removed, cause 4GB of B is still used by latest snapshot.
+Encryption:
+* you can encrypt your volume using KMS (if you don't have any CMK then default `aws/ebs` key would be used)
+* encryption happens on servers that host ec2, so data-at-rest & data-in-transit (between ec2 and attached ebs) are encrypted
+* you can attach both encrypted & unencrypted volumes to same ec2 simultaneously
+* volume encrypted by data key, data key encrypted with CMK and stored on same disk.
+On decryption first data key decrypted, than all data decrypted by data key
+* encryption handled by hypervisor, plaintext data key stored in hypervisor memory to run encrypt I/O to ebs

 ###### EC2 Instance Store
 Similar to EBS, but located on the same machine as EC2 (EBS connected through network), available only during lifetime of EC2.